 A structured questionnaire was designed and four research assistants were trained .The questionnaire had seven (7) sections for easy comprehension.
 The first section contained sociodemographic profile of participants which included variables such as age, gender, highest educational level and occupation.
 The second and third sections contained information on mobile phone ownership and phone/computer experience and knowledge.
 Assessment of socioeconomic statutes of participants was done in section four.
-The fifth section contained questions that assessed the level of use of the mobile phone-based health information system.
-Section six of the questionnaire contained barriers to the use of the mobile phone-based health information system.
+The fifth section contained questions that assessed the use of the mobile phone-based health information system.
+Section six of the questionnaire contained barriers to the use of the mobile phone-based health information system for which caregivers ranked each according to the scale of importance to them using a likert scale: not a barrier (0), low important barrier (1), slightly important barrier (2), moderately important barrier (3), very important barrier (4), or extremely important barrier (5).
 Some of the variables included limited network, spousal consent and system challenges.
 The seventh section contained the UTAUT model which assessed the degree to which performance expectancy, effort expectancy, social influence, facilitating conditions affect behavioural intention and user behaviour using a likert scale ranging from (1) strongly disagree to (5) strongly agree for each variable.

-A pretesting of the questionnaire was done and after which it was reviewed appropriately.
+A pretesting of the questionnaire was done, after which it was reviewed appropriately.
 The questionnaire was translated into the local language by research assistants who administered them to consented caregivers.
-Administering the questionnaire to the participants took averagely eight minutes.
+Administering the questionnaire to each participant took averagely eight minutes.